Token Vending Machine: Secure Workload Identity for the Modern Cloud

 In a microservices architecture, numerous services communicate with each other.
 TVMs can provide each microservice with a unique, short-lived token, limiting the blast radius if one service is compromised.

 - Granular Access Control: TVMs ensure each service only accesses the resources it needs.
+For example, a service might only be allowed to read specific fields from a database, rather than the entire table.

 - Automated Token Rotation: Tokens are automatically refreshed, reducing the risk of credential theft.